spacebeam/research/site/content/download.md

 ###Download

 If you can use BitTorrent, please do so and leave the client open for a while so you can seed the files for other users.
-Otherwise, use the [direct download](https://shaos.ws/images/shaos-3.17-amd64.iso) links.
+Otherwise, use the [direct download](https://shaos.ws/images/shaos-3.17-amd64.iso).